PCGen/pcgen/README.md

 1. Download and extract the full zip file from https://github.com/PCGen/pcgen/releases/latest.

 1. You should now be able to run PCGen.
-The exact invocation depends on your operating system
+The exact invocation depends on your operating system, but you should be able to either double-click to launch the file for your platform.
     - Windows: pcgen.exe (pcgen.bat for command-line users)
     - Linux: pcgen.sh
     - Mac: pcgen.jar (or pcgen.dmg if it exists)